XclusiveHostNG/Cybersecurity_lab/README.md

 ### Detailed Directory Map

 Use the table below to quickly locate notable files.
 Treat it as a living index when adding new material.
+A comprehensive tree that lists every tracked file lives in `docs/repo-structure.md` for times when you need an authoritative snapshot of the repository layout.

 | Path | Description |
 | ---- | ----------- |